Rohan-A-R/persona-aware-pdf-insight-engine/README.md

-# 📄 Adobe Hackathon 1B: AI-Powered PDF Summarization & Persona-Aware Relevance Extractor
+# 📄 AI-Powered PDF Summarization & Persona-Aware Relevance Extractor

 This project is a fully offline, containerized system that processes PDF documents and surfaces the most relevant sections based on a user's **persona** and **task**.
 It delivers concise summaries and contextual insights using a multi-stage semantic ranking pipeline.